liferay/liferay-docs/discover/deployment/articles-dxp/02-liferay-connected-services/03-using-lcs.markdown

 $$$

-The next section shows you how to generate and use environment tokens to activate Liferay DXP instances with LCS.
+The next section shows you how to use environment tokens to activate Liferay DXP instances with LCS.

 ## Using Environment Tokens [](id=using-environment-tokens)